KoleBarnes/indy-node-monitor/fetch-validator-status/README.md

 ### Extracting Useful Information

-Once you have the script running, you can write a program that takes the JSON input and produces a more useful monitoring output file&mdash;probably still in JSON.
+Once you have the script running, you can write a [plug-in]() that takes the JSON input and produces a more useful monitoring output file&mdash;probably still in JSON.
 Here is some information that would be useful to extract from the JSON output:

 - Detect when a node is inaccessible (as with Node 1 above) and produce standard output for that situation.
 - Detect any nodes that are accessible (populated JSON data) but that are "unreachable" to some or all of the other Indy nodes.